 Sand and gravel deposits are also present on the coast, in Maine's beach and dune systems, and offshore on the sea floor.
 Due to significant environmental restrictions or logistical constraints these are not economically available resources.

-Precious gems such as diamonds, rubies, and emeralds are not native to Maine, but some very good semi-precious gemstones have been found here.
+Precious gems such as diamonds, rubies, and emeralds are not native to Maine, but some very nice semi-precious gemstones have been found here.
 They include the gem varieties of quartz (colorless, rose, smoky, and amethyst), beryl (as blue aquamarine and pink morganite), and tourmaline (pink, green, blue, and multicolored).
 Deep red garnet crystals sometimes contain clear areas that are suitable for faceting, but usually yield only very small gems.

 Tourmaline is the official State Mineral of Maine, and the most valuable and highly sought-after gem material that can be found here.
 Gem tourmaline has been mined in Maine since the 1820's, and the oldest location (Mt.
 Mica in Paris Hill) is still producing today.
 Tourmaline is actually a group of minerals having various colors and compositions.
 The black iron-rich schorl is most common in Maine.
 It may form sharp crystals but is not a suitable gem material.
 The species called "elbaite" is very colorful, but only a small percentage has the desired transparency for gem cutting.
 Many jewelry stores sell tourmaline from other parts of the world besides Maine, so you may want to get a written guarantee of the source if you want only authentic Maine tourmaline.
 See the Tourmaline Fact Sheet for more information on this mineral.